-She is the author of four crime novels, all set in Montana where she and her family spent summer vacations hiking and riding in the backcountry.
+She is also the author of four crime novels, all set in Montana where she and her family spent summer vacations hiking and riding in the backcountry.
 Her first mystery, Trail of Murder (1992, St. Martin’s Press), was nominated for an Edgar and began the series starring Lee Squires, a professor and poet from Washington, D.C., who moonlights as a camp cook in the Bob Marshall Wilderness.
 Lee’s adventures continue in Grizzly (1994, SMP) and Small Target (l996, SMP).
-Andreae’s critically acclaimed Smoke Eaters (2000, SMP) is set on a Western wildfire.
-Her redheaded heroine, Mattie McCullugh, is an Incident Commander who combats wildfire, sexism, and a psychopathic killer.
-The thriller was a finalist for a Willa Award from Women Writing the West and was also named a Thriller of the Year by the Washington Post.
+The series will be re-published as e-books in the fall of 2018.

 In 2004, she began studying botanical drawing and painting at the Corcoran School of Art in Washington, D.C.
 She was a participating artist in the Corcoran’s 2006 show “The Botanical Treasures of Lewis and Clark”.
 She also was the organizer and a participating artist in the 2009 botanical art exhibit featuring native medicinal plants at the Thomas Jefferson Library at Monticello.
 The exhibit’s on-line catalog is part of the library’s permanent collection: www.monticello.org/library/exhibits/lucymarks/

-Andreae received her B.A. from Manhattanville College in Purchase, NY, and her M.A.T. from Yale University.
+Christine received her B.A. from Manhattanville College in Purchase, NY, and her M.A.T. from Yale University.